ancjainil/TravelAgent/README.md

     b. `python -m spacy download en_core_web_sm`

-5. You can now run the chatbot by running the chatbot.py file
+5. You can now run the chatbot by running `python chatbot.py` with your local python installation.

 ## Option 2 - Requires no setup, but is less stable
 To allow for easy testing purposes, you can simply click on this dialog flow generated [link](https://console.dialogflow.com/api-client/demo/embedded/1ed112ff-ab5a-4e7a-96d4-dd4d7c29b09c) that will allow you to simply talk to to our chatbot running at this link.
 We have accomplished this by building a Flask web server that is integrated with Dialogflow via webhooks.